-- c.
-Discuss process to be used to set criteria for the job posting. - d.
-Discuss process the committee will use to generate shortlist/interview/campus visit candidates and campus visit of candidates for approval. - e.
-Discuss the role that evaluation bias can play in searches, and the specific steps the committee will take to mitigate it. - f.
-Decide what role, if any, internet searches are to play in the selection process and determine how equity and privacy concerns can be addressed if they are used. - g.
-Discuss any approvals, such as approval to interview, that the committee must seek before proceeding. - h.
-Remind committee members that internal candidates, if there are any, should be treated the same as external candidates throughout the process. - i.
+- e.
+Outline time frame and frequency of meetings as well as expectations concerning attendance and confidentiality. - f.
+Discuss what materials will be requested and where they will be kept. - q.
+Discuss process to be used to set criteria for the job posting. - h.
+Discuss process the committee will use to generate shortlist/interview/campus visit candidates and campus visit of candidates for approval. - Discuss the role that evaluation bias can play in searches, and the specific steps the committee will take to mitigate it. - j.
+Decide what role, if any, internet searches are to play in the selection process and determine how equity and privacy concerns can be addressed if they are used. - k.
+Discuss any approvals, such as approval to interview, that the committee must seek before proceeding. - Remind committee members that internal candidates, if there are any, should be treated the same as external candidates throughout the process. - m.
 Discuss how the search will be concluded.